tatebonham/Dungeon-Diver/README.md

 ## Game Description

 An HTML Canvas game with animations that run off of your browser's frame rate.
-Game logic runs off Javascript and off the screen, the presentation is set up with HTML and CSS.
+Game logic runs off Javascript and off the screen, the presentation is set up with HTML, CSS and DOM.

 ---